Celeste Maloy

 Celeste Maloy (born May 22, 1981) is an American politician and attorney serving as the U.S. representative for since 2023.

-A member of the Republican Party, she previously served as chief legal counsel to U.S. Representative Chris Stewart and as the deputy county attorney for Washington County, Utah.
-Prior to her legal career, Maloy worked as a conservationist for the Natural Resources Conservation Service.
+She is a member of the Republican Party.

+Previously, Maloy served as chief legal counsel to U.S. Representative Chris Stewart and as the deputy county attorney for Washington County, Utah.
+Before her legal career, Maloy worked as a conservationist for the Natural Resources Conservation Service.

+Maloy was first elected to Congress in a 2023 special election.
+She was re-elected to a full term in 2024 after winning the Republican primary by 176 votes.

 Early life and education

-Maloy was born in Cedar City, Utah, and raised in Hiko, Nevada in a single-wide trailer with five siblings; her mother, Cathy (née Turner) sold Avon products, while her father, Edward Maloy, was a volunteer firefighter.
-She is the niece by marriage of Cliven Bundy and cousin of Ammon Bundy, known for their involvement in the 2014 Bundy standoff.
+Maloy was born in Cedar City, Utah, and raised in Hiko, Nevada in a single-wide trailer with five siblings; her mother, Cathy (née Turner), sold Avon products, while her father, Edward Maloy, was a volunteer firefighter.
+She is the niece by marriage of Cliven Bundy and the cousin of Ammon Bundy, known for their involvement in the 2014 Bundy standoff.
 Maloy later graduated from Pahranagat Valley High School in Alamo, Nevada.
-After graduating high school, Maloy attended Southern Utah University, where she earned her degree in agriculture.
+After graduating from high school, Maloy attended Southern Utah University, where she earned her degree in agriculture.
 She earned a Juris Doctor from J. Reuben Clark Law School at Brigham Young University in 2015.